 A typical day is much like any other whānau.

 “We generally try and get to the fridge before they do,” laughs Tina.
 “Then we basically shower them and get them changed for school.”

 The similarities to your average whānau end on the school run however.

 Tina says, “I think our home is a little different because we've got a 12 seater van, so we pile them all in there.
 We usually go to kindy first and we drop three off, and then we scooter to a school that's around half an hour away, every morning.”

-Dave loves how busy their house always is.
+Dave loves how busy their whare always is.

 “We're generally running around with our heads chopped off trying to catch up with them, but they're good.”